Civic Engagement and Climate Justice (CECJ) ThinkLab

 CECJ Events

 Climate Justice Cafe: Elevating Interdisciplinary Undergraduate Research (November 11, 2024).
 A celebration of CU Denver undergraduate students and climate justice research.
-Learn about lessons learned for interdisciplinary STEM initiatives
+Lessons learned about interdisciplinary STEM initiatives.

 Community Engagement Cafe: Exploring Connections between the Place-based Justice Network & Community-engaged Geographers (Coming in March 2025, American Association of Geographers [AAG] Meeting, Detroit, MI) - Co-organized with the Place-based Justice Network